Masters Degree Programme in Education and Learning trains you for various national and international tasks in the field of Education.

 You have also the possibility to apply for a double degree option called the Finnish-German Master Programme in Education, where a part of the degree studies is completed at the University of Regensburg, Germany.

-Next application round in January, for studies that will begin in August 2020.
+Next application will be open 8-22 January, for studies that will begin in August 2020.

 EdLearn curriculum: https://opas.peppi.utu.fi/en/degree-programme/6652